microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Microsoft.Graph.Groups.md

 When a group is renewed, the group expiration is extended by the number of days defined in the policy.

 ### [Invoke-MgReplyGroupConversationThread](Invoke-MgReplyGroupConversationThread.md)
-Add an attachment when creating a group post.
-This operation limits the size of the attachment you can add to under 3 MB.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
+Reply to a thread in a group conversation and add a new post to it.
+You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.

 ### [Invoke-MgReplyGroupConversationThreadPost](Invoke-MgReplyGroupConversationThreadPost.md)
 Reply to a post and add a new post to the specified thread in a group conversation.